Korean Kombucha Tea Sticks | Zero-Sugar Lemon | 20 Sticks (3.5 oz)

 Authentic Korean Kombucha Tea Sticks

-These Korean Kombucha Tea Sticks are formulated and packed in Korea by Danongwon (다농원), then shipped to our New Jersey warehouse — so you get an authentic Korean wellness drink without the long international wait.
+These Korean Kombucha Tea Sticks are formulated and packed in Korea by Danongwon (다농원), then shipped to our New Jersey warehouse — so you get an authentic Korean drink without the long international wait.

 Frequently Asked Questions